 The end result in the Shayne font is a heavy weight which mixes upper and lowercase character forms in a way which is very characteristic of 1960s design.
 It’s as excellent for posters and book covers today as it was when the Mike Shayne novels were popular.

 The Mike Shayne mystery novels were written by a series of writers under the name Brett Halliday, and though they are not much remembered today, they were very popular, spawning 12 movies, a radio show and a television series.
-They followed the popular private eye conventions of the period, including the classid drawing room denouement with all of the suspects present.
+They followed the popular private eye conventions of the period, including the classic drawing room denouement with all of the suspects present.
 The series began in the 1930s and reached its peak of popularity in the late 1950s before being supplanted by racier hard-boiled detective fiction.